What do the colored dots mean?

 - Mothballed: Units that have been deactivated or put into an inactive state but not retired.
 Such units can return to operation, although they are not currently operating.

 - Retired: Units that have been permanently decommissioned or converted to another fuel.

 How accurate are locations?

 Each coal plant location is marked “exact” or “approximate.”
 In the case of exact coordinates, locations have been visually determined using Google Maps, Google Earth, or Wikimapia (existing projects).
 For proposed projects, exact locations, if available, are from permit applications or other company documentation.
-As of January 2019, the GCPT included exact locations for 95.3% of operating units (6,411 out of 6,725).

 What do the numbers in the circles mean?